johnperry-math/AoC2015/README.md

 After finally getting that worked out, I moved on to part 2 and discovered that you have to step by 1 second, anyway. 🤬🤬🤬 Bye-bye, not-so-elegant solution...

+### 🍪 Day 15: Science for Hungry People

+Perfect your milk-dunking cookie recipe.

+In part 1, you find the recipe with the highest score, rather curiously defined.

+In part 2, you find the recipe with the highest score and exactly 500 calories.

+#### Unusual tools

+* A "double recursion" of sores.
+I'm not sure that's the right word, but I'm running with it.
+* Brute force where I'm pretty sure an integer linear program would do the trick, but I don't feel like looking up my old thin binding for GLPK.

+#### Experience

+Once again,

+> Premature optimization is the root of all evil.
+(Donald Knuth)

+Maybe there's a clever way to do this, but after spending more than an hour trying to come up with one that would solve Part 1, I settled for a brute force approach that took me less than 45 minutes for both parts.

+I'm not proud of it, but it works.
+Judging by the solutions posted at Reddit, apparently I shouldn't be ashamed, either, although I am curious why mine seems so much slower than others'.